Amorano/Jovimetrix/README.md

 If you want to fully turn off the initial startup attempt to import Spout, you can use the environment variable:

 JOV_SPOUT=0

+## FFMEPG

+The audio nodes require FFMPEG.
+You can find the official [FFMPEG](https://ffmpeg.org "official FFMPEG binaries") here.
+Follow it's installation instructions for your specific operating system.

 <!---------------------------------------------------------------------------->